ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/laptops-and-desktops/win_sandbox_dot_net_cicd/win_sandbox_net.md

 ./run.sh
 ```

-You have sucessfully configured Windows Sandbox as your self-hosted runner and and it is ready to receive jobs.
+You have successfully configured Windows Sandbox as your self-hosted runner and and it is ready to receive jobs.
 The output should look similar to:

 ```output
 √ Connected to GitHub